bsciretti/py10x-engine/README.md

 * open: open the program and runs it sequentially
 * oldopen: Compatibility mode, does not support jumps

+## Differences beetween P101 and this
+* P101 has the RS command that exchanges R and D in magnetic cards introduction because MC introduction deletes D-F registerregisters.
+In this emulator there is no this deletion so there is no RS

 ## Functions
 ### Done
 * Basic functions